pingcap/docs-tidb-operator/en/deploy-cluster-on-arm64.md

 ## Deploy monitoring for a TiDB cluster

-* If your TiDB cluster is v5.4.2 or later, you don't need to do the following to change images.
+* If your TiDB cluster is v5.4.2 or later, [deploy monitoring and alerts](monitor-a-tidb-cluster.md) normally.
+You don't need to do the following to change images.

 * If your TiDB cluster is earlier than v5.4.2, the process of deploying monitoring for a TiDB cluster on ARM64 machines is the same as the process of [Deploy Monitoring and Alerts for a TiDB Cluster](monitor-a-tidb-cluster.md).
 The only difference is that, you need to modify the `spec.initializer.baseImage` field in the TidbMonitor definition file to the ARM64 image.